fcdimitr/SGtSNEpi.jl/docs/src/intro-graph.md

 ## Visualization

-To reproduce the next steps, you need to install the following packages
+To reproduce the next steps, we need to install the following packages

 ```
 Pkg.add(["CairoMakie", "Colors"])